Mohithsnaik/SQL_Music_Store_Analysis/Querry_Results.md

 ---

-## 6. Write query to return the email, first name, last name, & Genre of all Rock Music listeners.Return your list ordered alphabetically by email starting with A.
+## 6. Write query to return the email, first name, last name, & Genre of all Rock Music listeners.
+Return your list ordered alphabetically by email starting with A.

 **📄 Query:**